 If you left, or are leaving, your job because of a personality conflict, never try to explain the situation.

-You can say that you when saw this job advertised you were determined to apply because you believe you would be very well suited to it.
+You can say that when you saw this job advertised you were determined to apply because you believe you would be very well suited to it.
 Finish by giving an example of a skill you have that is needed in the new role.

 If you are pushed on why you are leaving your current job, you could explain that you’re looking for new challenges in the workplace; but avoid negativity about past employers at all costs.